HOW TO APPLY

 The Program does not accept hard copy applications via regular mail, fax nor electronic copies via email.

-Residency candidates must be graduates of medical schools in the United States or Canada accredited by the Liaison Committee on Medical Education or be a graduate of a foreign medical school acceptable to the American Board of Pathology and hold an ECFMG certificate.
+Residency candidates must be graduates of medical schools in the United States or Canada accredited by the Liaison Committee on Medical Education or be graduated from a foreign medical school acceptable to the American Board of Pathology and hold an ECFMG certificate.

 All applicants should have USMLE Step I and Step II (CK) scores of >= 220 or COMLEX scores of 90 and above.
 All Step exams, including Step 2 (CS) must be passed on the first attempt.

 Letters of Reference (3) and in-person interviews are required.
 Letters should include information regarding the candidate's pathology experience if possible.

 Applications must be received by November 30, 2016 for appointments beginning July 1, 2017.